-When was the last time you spent a good amount of time outdoors?
+When was the last time you spent more than a few minutes outdoors?

-What about the last time you were physically active?
+What about the last time you worked up a sweat?

-If it’s been a while, you aren’t alone - and the spring season is a great time to change that!
+If it’s been a while, you aren’t alone.
+The spring season is a great time to change that!

 - Currently the Department of Health and Human Services reports that ~80 percent of adults are not meeting aerobic and muscle-strengthening activity guidelines (2.5 hours of moderate aerobic activity each week, plus muscle-strengthening exercises).